 The main difference between Hosted PBX and VoIP technology lies in the infrastructure needed to support them.
 Hosted PBX systems require an on-premises server, while VoIP systems rely entirely on the cloud for communication.

-While VoIP and hosted PBX often overlap, there are important distinctions that might make one a better fit for your business.
-Here are a few of the key differences between PBX and VoIP:
+While VoIP and PBX often overlap, there are important distinctions that might make one a better fit for your business.
+Here are a few of the key differences between PBX and VoIP at a glance:

 The Benefits of Each System